-United will play at Singapore’s National Stadium, which replaced the former National Stadium where the Reds played during our last trip to the country 18 years ago.
-The 55,000-capacity ground has configurable spectator tiers, meaning front-row seats can be removed when needed, and it's the only arena in the world which can be costumed to host football, rugby, cricket and athletics events.
+United will play at Singapore’s National Stadium, which replaced the former ground where the Reds played during our last trip to the country 18 years ago.
+The 55,000-capacity venue has configurable spectator tiers, meaning front-row seats can be removed when needed, and it's the only arena in the world which can be redesigned to host football, rugby, cricket and athletics events.
 The spectacular stadium is also the largest dome structure in the world and contains a retractable roof.
 The National Stadium is part of the Singapore Sports Hub, which includes an indoor stadium, an aquatic centre, museum, water sports centre and much more.
-The arena will also host Juventus against Tottenham Hotspur in the ICC.
+The arena will also host Juventus against Tottenham in the ICC.

 WHAT IS THE INTERNATIONAL CHAMPIONS CUP?

-The ICC is an international pre-season tournament which pits some of the best teams in the world together, in some of the globe’s most impressive stadiums.
-The competition’s format has altered over the years but in 2019, 12 teams will compete in the event, with each playing three matches in multiple venues throughout the world.
+The ICC is an international pre-season tournament which pits many of the best teams in the world against each other, in some of the most impressive stadiums.
+The competition’s format has altered over the years but ,in 2019, 12 teams will compete in the event, with each playing three matches in multiple venues.
 This year, the tournament is staged across Europe, Asia and the United States of America and will ultimately see one side finish top of the 12-team group.
-It is also worth nothing that all games in the ICC which end in a draw are decided by a penalty shootout, with teams awarded two points for a win on penalties and one point for a shootout defeat.
+It is also worth nothing that all games in the ICC which end in a draw are decided by a penalty shoot-out, with teams awarded two points for a win on penalties and one point for a shoot-out defeat.

 WHO ELSE IS PLAYING?